 An artist for whom life and art were intertwined, Edward Zutrau blended precepts of the New York School with a strong physicality, drawing the viewer into both feeling and contemplation.

 His early works were characterized by a dynamic realist approach, over time evolving into an increasingly simplified abstract treatment of form, as well as an exploration of space and process influenced by the New York School.
-His art caught the attention of Betty Parsons, who held three solo shows of his paintings at her renowned New York gallery from 1972 to 1980, becoming his close friend.
-Throughout his career, his works was always idea-driven, representing his constant search for clarity and concision.
+His art caught the attention of Betty Parsons, who held three solo shows of his paintings at her renowned New York gallery from 1972 to 1980 and became his close friend.
+Throughout his career, Zutrau's work was always idea-driven, representing his constant search for clarity and concision.

 Featured image: Edward Zutrau - Untitled, 1963 (detail).
 Oil on linen.
 60 3/4 x 73 in.
 154.3 x 185.4 cm.
 This is a unique work.
 Photo courtesy Berry Campbell Gallery